UnlyEd/github-action-store-variable/README.md

       - name: Import variable MAGIC_NUMBER
         uses: UnlyEd/github-action-store-variable@v2.0.0 # See https://github.com/UnlyEd/github-action-store-variable
         with:
+          # List all variables you want to retrieve from the store
+          # XXX They'll be automatically added to your ENV
+          variables: |
-          variables: MAGIC_NUMBER
+            MAGIC_NUMBER
-          failIfNotFound: true
       - name: Debug output
         run: echo "We have access to $MAGIC_NUMBER"
 ```

-See the output of this code [here](https://github.com/UnlyEd/github-action-store-variable/actions?query=workflow%3A%22GitHub+Action+code+snippet%22).
+> If you want to see a real output, check out the output of our code snippet example [here](https://github.com/UnlyEd/github-action-store-variable/actions/runs/537556204).

 See the [Examples section](#examples) for more advanced examples.